BA Honours in Anthropology with Co-operative Education

 Admission to the Major

-Prospective students wishing to enter the BA (Social and Cultural Anthropology, or Archaeology), the BA (Development Studies), or the BSc (Anthropology or Archaeology) Program must meet the criteria listed in section A.5 Undergraduate Admission Requirements of this Calendar.
+Prospective students wishing to enter the BA (Anthropology or Archaeology), the BA (Global Development Studies), or the BSc (Anthropology or Archaeology) Program must meet the criteria listed in section A.5 Undergraduate Admission Requirements of this Calendar.

 Admission to Honours

-The Faculty of Arts procedures for Admission to Honours established in section 3.4.2 Honours Degrees with a Major Field are applicable and provide the overall framework.
+The Faculty of Arts procedures for Admission to Honours established in section 3.3.2 Honours Degrees are applicable and provide the overall framework.
 Students wishing to apply to an Honours program must apply through their Student Centre for a change of program to Honours by February 1.